ldlockhart/speaking/java-communication.md

 # How to Get Your Backend and Frontend talking the Easy Way

 If you're tired of wrestling with REST APIs, GraphQL, or the latest JavaScript framework just to get your backend and frontend to communicate, this session is for you.
-We'll dive into Vaadin, a Java framework that simplifies full-stack web development by abstracting away the complexities of client-server communication.
+We'll dive into Vaadin, a Java platform that simplifies full-stack web development by abstracting away the complexities of client-server communication.

 What you'll learn:
 Shared type systems: How Vaadin eliminates the need for separate data models on the frontend and backend, reducing errors and development time.